danb35/deploy-freenas/README.md

 Connections to the Websocket API will fail if you have a HTTP -> HTTPS redirect enabled, either in TrueNAS itself or in some other system (e.g., Traefik) in front of TrueNAS.
 This results from an [issue](https://github.com/truenas/api_client/issues/13) in the upstream API client.

 # Status
-* TrueNAS SCALE 25.04-BETA1 - Works locally (running on the TrueNAS host) and remotely (so long as all dependencies are installed), but see notes below.
+* TrueNAS 25.04-BETA1 - Works locally (running on the TrueNAS host) and remotely (so long as all dependencies are installed), but see notes below.
 * TrueNAS SCALE 24.10 - Works locally and remotely.
 * TrueNAS SCALE 24.04 - Works remotely only--the TrueNAS API client isn't installed in this version of TrueNAS.
 Will not update certificates for apps on this or earlier versions of TrueNAS SCALE.
 * TrueNAS SCALE 23.10 - Same as 24.04.